top of page

 Pro - Most homes are made of cement very thick and solid

-Con - Home remodeling nearly impossible (interior walls are 2 feet wide)
+Con - Home remodeling nearly impossible (interior walls are 2 feet thick)

 Con - No bulk options available so frequent trips required